dustywhite7/pythonMikkeli/courseSlides/4 - Pandas.md

 data = pd.DataFrame()
 ```

-A Data Frame is a class that accepts the following parameters:
+A Data Frame is an object that accepts the following:
 - `data` (optional - can be list of lists, or dictionary)
 - `index` (optional - for referencing individual rows)
 - `columns` (optional - so you can name your variables)